mobile-robotics-unal/kobuki-first-steps/4_tools.md

 Despite a [repo](#references) showing support for the platform in ROS2, it is not active and lacking documentation so the it not well supported for the latest distros.

+A different open source implentation of the serial protocol was founded but it was not possible to bet over it´s cuality or completes however it is worth it to point to this resource [6](#references).

 ## References
 1. [kobuki Documentation](https://kobuki.readthedocs.io/_/downloads/en/stable/pdf/)